gbertuzzi05/BERTLINUX/README.md

 # WHAT PARTIALLY WORKS

-internet works only with ethernet port (labelled eth0 according to "ifconfig" command) Some peripherals may be detected by the system but may require one or more drivers to be used.
+internet works only with ethernet port (labelled eth0 according to "ifconfig" command) wpa_supplicant is installed but need Wi-Fi driver
+Some peripherals may be detected by the system but may require one or more drivers to be used.
 # WHAT IS NOT WORKING